finbourne/lusid-sdk-java/sdk/docs/EntitiesApi.md

 > CustomEntityEntity getCustomEntityByEntityUniqueId(entityUniqueId, effectiveAt, asAt, previews)

-[EXPERIMENTAL] GetCustomEntityByEntityUniqueId: Get a Custom Entity instance by its EntityUniqueId
+GetCustomEntityByEntityUniqueId: Get a Custom Entity instance by its EntityUniqueId

 Retrieve a particular Custom Entity instance.
 If the Custom Entity is deleted, this will return the state of the Custom Entity immediately prior to deletion.